zooniverse/community-catalog/src/README.md

 Various components used by pages.

+**AdvancedSearchForm:** unused.

+**Footer:** website footer.

+**Header:** website header.
+Displays more controls when viewing a Project, e.g. a search bar.

+**KeywordsList:** works similarly to the "Popular Tags" on a project's Talk page, and pulls the data from Talk.

+**Link:** wrapper for `<Link>` from 'react-router-dom'

+**ProjectCard:** small cards that link to various projects.
+Used on LandingPage.

+**ProjectContainer:** figures out what's the currently selected project, by looking at the URL.

+**RandomButton:** click this button to view a random Subject in the project.

+**SearchResultsList:** given a query (`?query=whatever`), display all search results from the database and from Talk.

+**SubjectActionsPanel:** allows users to take actions with the Subject, e.g. go to Classify it.
+Used on SubjectPage.

+**SubjectDiscussion:** aka QuickTalk.
+Shows the subject discussion from Talk.
+Used on SubjectPage.

+**SubjectImage:** displays the Subject.
+(Specifically, the first image the Subject has.)
+Simpler version of SubjectViewer.
+Used everywhere!

+**SubjectKeywords:** displays keywords tagged to the Subject.
+Pulls data from Talk.
+Used on SubjectPage.

+**SubjectMetadata:** displays the institutional metadata of the Subject.
+Used on the SubjectPage.

+**SubjectViewer:** displays the Subject.
+Allows the user to view all its images, if the Subject has multiple images.
+Used on SubjectPage, where the Subject is the focus.

+**Tester:** unused.

 ## /helpers

 Contains utility functions.
 Each function fulfils a niche role and should have additional docs in their comments.